How to elope in Bali 2026/27 – full destination guide

 Let’s dive in…

-How to Get Legally Married in Bali
+How to legally elope in Bali

 Getting married in Bali is strictly a religious endeavor.
 As such, couples from the U.S. need to be from one of the officially recognized religions (i.e., Buddhist, Christian Catholic, Christian Protestant, Hindu or Islam).
 To get legally married in Bali, couples need both a civil ceremony and religious ceremony, unless you are undertaking a Muslim wedding.
 Additionally, couples need to attain and present the following documents during the application process: